 The popular and general Fregean (etc.) idea is that because no particular expression of a proposition is identical to that proposition, then a proposition must be distinguishable not only from a specific expression of it, but from all expressions of it.

 The argument is usually that a proposition is distinguishable from a particular expression.
-Though perhaps the truth is that it is the sum of all possible linguistic expressions of it.
-That is, when all possible expressions of the proposition are in, as it were, there's nothing left out of the proposition behind it.
-There is nothing else to say about it.
-And if there's nothing else to say about the ostensibly expression-independent proposition that hasn't been said by the sum of all its linguistic expressions, then perhaps there is no distinction between them at all.
-Thus propositions may not even exist in the first place for them to be linguistically expressed.
+However, perhaps the truth is that it is the sum of all possible linguistic expressions of it.
+That is, when all possible expressions of the proposition are in, then there's nothing left out.
+There's nothing else to say about it.
+And if there's nothing else to say about the ostensibly expression-independent proposition that hasn't been said by the sum of all its linguistic expressions, then perhaps there's no distinction between them at all.
+Thus abstract propositions may not even exist in the first place for them to be linguistically expressed.

 Michael Dummett goes into detail as to why Frege believed that there is such a distinction between a proposition and its linguistic expressions – or, in Frege’s case, between a sentence and the ‘Thought’ which it expresses: